Entalpi/H-News-Backend/README.md

 # Introduction
 The backend is up and running on a hobby dyno over at [Heroku](https://h-news.herokuapp.com).

+It consists of one public API written in Go with Gin.

 # API documentation

 ## Endpoints